nkasmanoff/waste-classification/README.md

 With these actions complete, all that's left is to train your model.

-This is how the model I used:
+This an example command which leaves all hyper-parameters fixed, except the max # of epochs to train for.

 ```bash
 $ python3 src/train.py --model-dir=models/waste-classification --epochs=250 /waste-classification/data/waste-classification
 ```

-There are many additional arguments within this file, but I found that leaving these settings as is led to satisfactory performance after letting this job run for roughly X hours.
+There are many additional arguments within train.py, but I found that leaving these settings as is led to satisfactory performance after letting this job run for roughly 4 hours.

 In total, the best saved model (models/...) achieved a test set accuracy of Y%.
 We next export this model to onnx to allow for a faster and more flexible runtime.